In August of 2014, I began my Lupron Depot injections. What is Lupron Depot? I affectionately call it Liquid Crazy.

 Are you about to start Lupron and have questions?
 Please feel free to pick my brain.

-And thank you for reading my daily rambling. 🙂 An update on my treatments with Lupron Depot injections, including how the side effects have changed, can be found here.
+And thank you for reading my daily rambling.
+Here is an December 2014 update on my treatments and side effects.